ayushisanjay/modem/README.md

 ## Setup
 ### A. BigQueryML models using Cloud Functions/Cloud Scheduler

+**IMPORTANT:** Before you start, please make sure you select the right project in the Cloud Console.

 1. **Setup cloud function:** To create the cloud function, open a Cloud Shell and copy the following command.
 Follow the instructions that appear on the screen.
     ```
     rm -rf modem && git clone https://github.com/google/modem.git && cd modem/bqml/cloud_function && sh deploy.sh